Starsky & Hutch x2note

 - Several actors from the original The Brady Bunch appear in the movie.
 Barry Williams (Greg) plays a record exec who turns Greg down, Christopher Knight (Peter) plays a high school coach who stops two boys from bullying Peter, Ann B. Davis (Alice) plays a truck driver, and Florence Henderson (Carol) plays the Brady kids' grandmother.

-- Additionally, Davisí character is named Shultzie, in reference to her earlier role in The Bob Cummings Show.
+- Additionally, Davis’ character is named Shultzie, in reference to her earlier role in The Bob Cummings Show.
+It is strongly implied that this is intended to be the same character, decades later.

 - Dirk Benedict and Dwight Schultz show up in The Stinger (except in the extended version, which restores it to the regular movie) to The A-Team, alongside their new counterparts.